shivashant25/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

    ![Lab overview.](./media/lab10-task3-strict-policies04.png)

+### Task 5: Connect the Microsoft Defender for Cloud connector.

+ In this task, you will connect the Microsoft Defender for Cloud connector.

+ 1. From the Data Connectors tab, search for the **Microsoft Defender for Cloud** connector and select it from the list.

+ 1. Select the **Open connector page** on the connector information blade.

+ 1. In the **Configuration** area, under Subscription, select the checkbox for the "Azure Pass - Sponsorship" subscription and slide the **Status** option to the right to indicate **Connected**.

+1. The "Status" should be now *Connected* and "Bi-directional sync" should be *Enabled*.

+1. Scroll down and under the "Create incidents - Recommended!" area, select **Enable**.
+This option creates an Analytics rule automatically for this service.
+You can manually add it later if not enabled here or change its configuration within the *Analytics* blade.

+### Task 6: Activate a Microsoft Security Rule

+In this task, you will activate a Microsoft Security rule.

+1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

+1. Select your Microsoft Sentinel Workspace you created in the previous labs.

+1. Select **Analytics** from the Configuration area.
+By default, you will see the *Active rules*.

+1. Select the **Create incidents based on Microsoft Defender for Cloud**.

+1. On the right blade, select the **Edit** button.

+1. Scroll down the page and under "Analytics rule logic - Filter by Severity", select the *Custom* drop-down list.

+1. Unselect **Low** for the severity level and go back to the rule.

+1. Select the **Next: Automated response** button and then select **Next: Review** button.

+1. Review the changes made and select the **Save** button.
+The Analytics rule will be saved.

 ## Review
 In this lab, you have completed the following:
+- Create a Group
 - Manage Incidents
 - Investigate Alerts
 - Apply Microsoft Defender for Office 365 preset security policies
+- Connect the Microsoft Defender for Cloud connector
+- Activate a Microsoft Security Rule